karthik198500/client-service/README.md

 - [ ] Force `content-type` for your response.
 If you return `application/json`, then your `content-type` response is `application/json`.
 - [ ] Don't return sensitive data like `credentials`, `Passwords`, or `security tokens`.
 - [ ] Return the proper status code according to the operation completed. (e.g. `200 OK`, `400 Bad Request`, `401 Unauthorized`, `405 Method Not Allowed`, etc.).

+# Docker commands.
+* Some of the docker commands to containarize the code.
+I do not have docker due to new restrictions on the docker dusktop but just listing down how we can build a docker file and deploy it across.

+docker ps -a
+docker stop
+docker system prune
+docker image rm clientservice:latest docker image rm docker build -t karthik198500/clientservice:latest . docker run -p 8082:8082 -e "SPRING_PROFILES_ACTIVE=prod" karthik198500/clientservice:latest
+docker rmi clientservice
+docker tag clientservice:latest karthik198500/clientservice:latest
+docker push karthik198500/clientservice:latest
+docker run -p8082:8082 karthik198500/clientservice:latest